TW-Genesis/tdb3-spikes/README.md

 This is a forked repository from the original [TDB3](https://github.com/afs/TDB3.git).

-Machine Setup- Apple M1 Pro 10 cores 16GB memory (APPLE SSD AP0512R)
+Machine Specs - Apple M1 Pro; 16GB; NVMe

 Whats modified: